ReactiveX/rxjs/docs_app/content/6-to-7-change-summary.md

 - Generic signatures have changed.
 Do not explicitly pass generics.

+### debounce

+- The observable returned by the `debounce` operator's duration selector must emit a next notification to end the duration.
+Complete notifications no longer end the duration.

 ### defaultIfEmpty

 - Generic signatures have changed.
 Do not explicitly pass generics.

+### delayWhen

+- `delayWhen` will no longer emit if the duration selector simply completes without a value.
+Notifiers must notify with a value, not a completion.

 ### endWith